Shelob9/meadow-foam/high-voltage-living.md

 Too often we mistake the map for the territory.
 Easy to fall into a trap where everything you've seen and heard is everything there is.
 Reality is more hetrogenous than we would like.
 When COVID is over, you can walk out of your house and walk futher then you have ever been and see something you have not seen.

-Say "should" not a command, it's an invitation.
+Say "should" not as a command: it is an invitation.

 Don't think everything on Earth is already discovered.
 You can always explore your feelings and depths of self consiouss.
 Below the conscious dwelling, are weird things below.
 Normal life is the mainstream sect of magic.